 \subsubsection{Custom Apertures on Arcs}

 The extraction apertures were tailored for the three sets of image multiplicities for which we achieve quality photometric redshift estimation: Arcs 1a/b, Arcs 11a,b, and Arcs 2a,c (Panel D of Figure~\ref{fig:imprep}).
 The infrared images of Arc 1a/b consist of two blue knots and a redder and more diffuse underlying component with a total angular extent of 5 arcseconds.
 Because the \texttt{T-PHOT} fitting method integrates across the image, the multi-component information gets subsequently lost.
-As a result, \texttt{T-PHOT} can make an incorrect scaling for apertures containing separable components.
 To recover the input redshift we found it necessary to place down one aperture for each knot as well one for the overall arc-shape.
-We refer to \S5.1.2 below for details.
+We refer to \S4.6.2 below for details.

 On other image multiplicities, Arcs 11a,b consists of two bluer knots on top of a more extended, and somewhat redder, stellar continuum.
-For this arc, we lay down four apertures, one for each of the knots.
+For this case, we lay down four apertures, one for each of the knots.
 We choose not to put down an aperture over the larger arc structure because the surface brightness is low and in principle a photometric redshift can be obtained from any of the knots.
 This choice of a small aperture is also advantageous for minimizing background contamination.
-Arcs 2a, 2b, and 2c are compact and bright, making them straightforward to detect using SExtractor.
+Arcs 2a and 2c are compact and bright, making them straightforward to detect using SExtractor.
 Given the compact morphology, further adjustments to the apertures or photometry were unnecessary.